mbovijn/BTPog/README.md

 - DodgeDoubleTap: percentiles on the time interval between two consecutive key presses which resulted in a dodge.
 - DodgeAfterLanding: percentiles on how quick a player dodged after having landed on the ground.
 Only values below 0.2 seconds are taken into account.
 - TimeBetweenDodges: percentiles on the time between the end of the last dodge (player landed), and the beginning of the next dodge.
 Only values below 0.6 seconds are taken into account.
+- KeyPressesBeforeDodge: percentiles on the amount of key presses before a dodge.
+Normally this value should be always 2.
 - FPS: percentiles on the FPS of a player.
 The FPS calculation can be tweaked with the 'TicksPerFPSCalculation' server-side setting.
 - Ping: percentiles on the ping of a player.
 - SpawnCount: the amount of times a player has spawned before the cap.
 If the count is 1, it could mean that the player used a reconnect bug to have a faster cap time.